Project

 Playtesting

 Starting from the first line of defense, I encourage the UI/UX team to walk around and show early concepts and prototypes to internal employees, specifically people who are not familiar with the game.
-This should help identify any bugs or UX painpoints before putting the game in front of actual players.
+This helps identify any bugs or UX painpoints before putting the game in front of actual players.

-Using first Playtest Cloud, then Lookback, we streamlined a test plan so that players could record their play session.
-From the videos, we could see where players were hitting pain points.
-We provided tasks to complete while playing.
 What I learned is that, in the comfort of their home and without a live moderator, they played the game as they normally would.
 The only request from the research team was for players to voice out their thoughts, actions, and questions.
 When possible, we also invited players to live focus groups and recorded their hand gestures with an overhead camera.

 Post Launch Research